What should I consider when buying auto insurance?

 Most companies do not charge for a person with a learner’s permit or require the learner be named on a policy (but some do).
 Once your son gets his permanent license, he must be covered under your auto insurance, unless he won’t be driving.
 Newly licensed drivers are involved in more accidents than more experienced drivers, so their rates are considerably higher.
 For his protection, and for the protection of your financial assets, you may want to review your insurance limits and coverage.
 Your son’s premiums can be kept lower if he maintains at least a B average in school, keeps deductibles high, and if he drives an older, standard model car (rather than a sports or luxury car).

 Your new car must be insured before you drive it off the lot.
-Contact your agency within 72 hours.
+If you have a policy in force, the new car will be automatically covered for 30 days.
+However, if you cover a new car under an existing policy without notifying your insurance company, some companies may change some of your coverage limits until they have received notice from you about the new car, and decided they want to insure it.
 When you buy a car, new or used, is a good time to review your coverage and check prices among competing companies.
 Start by getting quotes for the year, make and model of the car you plan to buy.
-If you're considering more than one make and model, checking the price of insurance may help you decide.
+If you’re considering more than one make and model, checking the price of insurance may help you decide.
 Although two cars may seem the same, the repair costs may be dramatically different, and that will have a significant impact on your insurance costs.
 And, if you are financing the car, you will be required to purchase comprehensive and collision coverage by your lender or lessor.

 If the car is registered to you, and she is not considered a resident of the state where she is attending school, she can be covered on your policy.
 Check with the State Department of Motor Vehicles to determine whether the car needs to be registered in that state, and your insurance changed accordingly.